$20.00

 Anonymous

-Submissions are always free and open year-round.
+Submissions of previously unpublished works are always free and open year-round.

 We provide contributor's copies and a $5 payment to writers and artists whose work is accepted.